Are Pigs Dangerous?

 Electric fences have an unforgettable teaching method.
 Once you get zapped good, you aren’t too excited about a re-run.

 Crying, screaming, tantrums and general defiance do not really have a place when you are working with large animals.
-If I can’t trust the child to do as he/she is told (without questioning, arguing, complaining or crying) I just have them stay in the house.
+If I can’t trust the child to do as he/she is told (without questioning, arguing, complaining or crying) I can not allow them to participate.
+Stay in the house.

 Even if we are not “working” with animals, obedience is still crucial on the farm or small homestead.

 I must be able to trust my children to play where they are allowed to play and not go where they aren’t allowed.
-If you are not sure whether your children (or the children visiting your farm) are going to do what they are told or stay out of places that are off limits – just keep an eye on them (that’s what I do).
+If you can’t trust your children to do as they are told or stay out of places that are off limits – they simply can’t be trusted to go outside and play unsupervised.

 # 2 – Way to Keep Children Safe Around Livestock – Small children and Large Animals are a bad idea.

 We never have allowed our small children work with the large animals.
 They don’t feed, water, muck or go into the fields with large animals (unless I am with them or have given them permission and supervision).

 When our children are old enough and I can see that the animals respect them – then I begin to let them work with the larger animals (supervised, of course).

 My youngest daughter is 12 years old and weighs 80 pounds.
 She is a tiny thing and most folks would be terrified to put her in a confined space with a 800 pound cow (that has horns).
 BUT, I’m here to tell y’all, that girl doesn’t put up with any bull from the cows.
 It’s hilarious.
 That little girl can move our horned, Jersey cow, Trinka, anywhere she wants.
 It always makes me laugh to see her escorting a giant bovine around like a puppy.

 I trust her.
 She knows how to work with a cow.
 She knows how to move cows.
 She knows how to get out of the way if the cow starts to act up.